Hi! I’m Leda.

 Cognito: The Opposite of Incognito

-Are you ready to Go Cognito??
+Are you ready to Go Cognito?

 Until you make the unconscious conscious, it will direct your life and you will call it fate. - C.G.
 Jung

 I work with people who are ready to turn toward their pain and develop a new relationship with it.
 Many of us recognize our patterns but struggle to change them.
+Healing looks different for everyone—sometimes it comes through deep emotional work, other times through action, reframing, or even rest.
+There’s no one right way, but staying stuck in avoidance rarely leads to real change.

 Ultimately, this is a mountain you must climb with your own two feet—but not alone.
 Relational neuroscience teaches us that healing begins with co-regulation before self-regulation.
 The nervous system thrives in relationship, support, and attunement.